Why I developed this course

 Just an email to thank you for the wonderful API course on your site.
 I am a long-time tech writer for online help that was recently assigned a task to document a public API.
 I had no experience in the subject, but had to complete a plan within a single sprint.
 Luckily I remembered from your blog posts over the years that you had posted material about this.

 Your course on YouTube gave me enough information and understanding to be able to speak intelligently on the subject with developers in a short timeframe, and to dive into tools and publishing solutions.

 Of course, not all comments or emails are praiseworthy.
-A lot of people note problems on pages, from broken links to broken code, unclear areas or missing information.
-As much as possible, through this feedback I helped clarify and strengthen the overall content.
+Some people note problems on pages, such as broken links or broken code, unclear areas or missing information.
+As much as possible, after receiving this feedback, I go back and clarify or strengthen those areas.

 Additionally, videos force the user to go at the pace of the narrator.
 If your skill level matches the narrator, that’s great.
 But in my experience, videos often go too slow or too fast.
-In contrast, text lets you more easily skim ahead when you already know the material, or slow down when you need more time to absorb the material.
+In contrast, text lets you more easily skip ahead when you already know the material, or slow down when you need more time to absorb concepts.

-One of my goals for the content is to keep this course a living, evolving document.
-As a digital publication, I’ll continue to add and edit and refine it as needed.
+Despite the constant changes in the technology landscape, I want to keep this course current and up to date.
+As such, I’ll continue to add and edit and refine it as needed.
 I want this content to become a vital learning resource for all technical writers, both now and in the years to come as technologies evolve.
 If you have general feedback about this course, feel free to drop me a line.

 About Tom Johnson

 I'm an API technical writer based in the Seattle area.
 On this blog, I write about topics related to technical writing and communication — such as software documentation, API documentation, AI, information architecture, content strategy, writing processes, plain language, tech comm careers, and more.
 Check out my API documentation course if you're looking for more info about documenting APIs.
 Or see my posts on AI and AI course section for more on the latest in AI and tech comm.